LiaungYip/ingress_guide/content/jargon.md

 *This is a work in progress.*

+ADA
+: The "ADA Refactor" item.
+Instantly changes a portal from green to blue.
+See "flipcard".

 AP
 : "action points", awarded to you in varying amounts for actions you perform in the game.
 When you reach certain amounts of AP, you "level up" and gain access to better equipment.
 The best equipment is unlocked at level 8, which requires 1,200,000 AP.